isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 </table>
 <p></p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
-<p><strong>How It Protects Loved Ones:</strong> Ensures your loved ones can
+<p><strong>How It Protects Loved Ones:</strong> Ensures your loved ones have
-access your resources to care for you and themselves in difficult times.
+the legal right to make decisions on your behalf, including access to financial accounts, to care for you and themselves in difficult times.
 <br><strong>Purpose:</strong> Appoints someone to manage your personal and
 financial affairs if you lose mental capacity.
 <br><strong>What you need:</strong>